SheetJS/docs.sheetjs.com/docz/docs/03-demos/05-gsheet.md

 ### Reading the Workbook File

-`XLSX.readFile` can read files from the filesystem.
+`XLSX.readFile` can read files from the file system.
 The following line reads `sheetjs.xlsx` from the current directory:

 ```js